sagarkhadka/JS/README.md

 # JS-Practice

-This repo is to pracice JS from udemy. 👩‍💻
+In this Repo are all the files that I practiced.

+## Color-Guesser
+In this folder, there is react app game to guess the color

+## JS-Practice
+Here you will find the JS file that I practiced from Udemy